-To use the Session Recording Policy Console, you must have the Broker PowerShell Snap-in (Broker_PowerShellSnapIn_x64.msi) or the Citrix Virtual Apps and Desktops Remote PowerShell SDK (CitrixPoshSdk.exe) installed.
+To use the Session Recording Policy Console, you must have the Broker PowerShell Snap-in (Broker_PowerShellSnapIn_x64.msi) or the Citrix Virtual Apps and Desktops Remote PowerShell SDK (CitrixPoshSdk.exe) installed manually.
 The installer does not install the snap-ins automatically.
-Locate the Broker PowerShell snap-in on the Citrix Virtual Apps and Desktops ISO (\layout\image-full\x64\Citrix Desktop Delivery Controller).
-Locate the Citrix Virtual Apps and Desktops Remote PowerShell (PS) SDK on the Citrix website.
-Follow the instructions for installing the snap-in and the SDK manually.
-Failure to comply can cause an error.
+Locate the Broker PowerShell snap-in on the Citrix Virtual Apps and Desktops ISO (\layout\imagefull\x64\Citrix Desktop Delivery Controller), or download the Citrix Virtual Apps and Desktops Remote PowerShell SDK from the Citrix Virtual Apps and Desktops Service download page.